-Last Sunday night Christian Contemporary music star Natalie Grant walked out of the Grammys.
+Several years ago, Christian Contemporary music star Natalie Grant walked out of the Grammys.
 She was nominated for two Grammy awards (Best Gospel/Contemporary Christian Music Performance and Best Christian Music Song), but couldn’t quite make it through the award show.
 Between Beyonce’s twerking, Mrs. Carter’s unladylike chair straddling, Jay-Z’s hyper sexualized performance, Katy Perry’s “Satanic Ritual” and “Reverend” Queen Latifah’s same sex marriage ceremonies, Natalie and her husband, Bernie Helms, could take no more.
 She later politely posted:

 “We left the Grammy’s early.
 I’ve many thoughts about the show tonight, most of which are probably better left inside my head.
 But I’ll say this: I’ve never been more honored to sing about Jesus and for Jesus.
 And I’ve never been more sure of the path I’ve chosen.”

-This week I’ve noticed a number of people on Facebook and other social media discussing whether “rock” or “pop” music is an appropriate “path” for any Christian singer, and whether such music is even worthy of the Church’s attention.
+Following that Grammy show I noticed a number of people on Facebook and other social media discussing whether “rock” or “pop” music is an appropriate “path” for any Christian singer, and whether such music is even worthy of the Church’s attention.
 Is “rock and roll” unholy?
 Is there something prohibitively un-Christian about this form of music?
 Can we, as Christians, listen to “rock and roll” or contemporary “pop” music in good conscience?
 I think the answer is “yes” (and “no”).

 I haven’t abandoned watching movies or television even though there are lots of inappropriate films and shows out there.
 I haven’t stopped enjoying art, even though there are many profane painters and sculptors.
 I haven’t stopped reading fiction, although there are many inappropriate titles to choose from.
 These varied forms of artistic expression are not innately evil, they’re just co-opted on occasion by fallen humans, bent on perverting an otherwise promising art form.
+These varied forms of artistic expression are not innately evil, they’re just co-opted on occasion by fallen humans, bent on perverting an otherwise promising art form.
+Click To Tweet

 I bet you haven’t abandoned these forms of artistic expression either, even though they might not have had a Christian origin and there may be many inappropriate examples on display.
-Instead, we continue to engage films, music, art and books, carefully assessing each offering through our Christian worldview.
+Instead, we continue to engage films, music, art, and books, carefully assessing each offering through our Christian worldview.
 Sometimes we’ll be able to rejoice and enjoy.
 Sometimes, just like Natalie Grant, we’ll have to calmly walk away and be sure of the better path we’ve chosen.

 For more information about strategies to help you teach Christian worldview to the next generation, please read So the Next Generation Will Know: Training Young Christians in a Challenging World.
 This book teaches parents, youth pastors and Christian educators practical, accessible strategies and principles they can employ to teach the youngest Christians the truth of Christianity.
 The book is accompanied by an eight-session So the Next Generation Will Know DVD Set (and Participant’s Guide) to help individuals or small groups examine the evidence and make the case.